Ljungwaldh/milestone-project-4/TESTING.md

  - Clicked on the Delete button to confirm that this will delete the project from the database and Game Project page
  - Tested accessing the links with users that were either not the owner of the project or were just a normal user.
 The intended redirects and error messages appeared informing the user that they cannot perform these actions
  - Tested the Cancel button to confirm that it redirects back to the Project Detail page
+  - Tested 'Upload Image' field to confirm that adding/updating a game project successfully attaches an image to the game project data object
+	 - **Resolved Bug**: An error page appeared when trying to submit the form with an image file attached.
+The developer had missed adding the environment variable for the AWS_STORAGE_BUCKET_NAME to Heroku.
+This was promptly added and subsequently the error was fixed

 #### Checkout
 **Checkout page**